IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

 ### Discussing tuple processing in the **Instance Graph**.

 The ITE application and the Importer application process tuples in different rates.
 The Importer application is slower then the ITE application.
 But you observe in the graph that the tuple rate of the ITE application is the same as during file processing before this one.
-In this case as well as in the prevoius one, the importing application does not slow down the ITE application.
+In this case as well as in the previous one, the importing application does not slow down the ITE application.
-The `nBrokenConnections` counter shows many broken connetions in the **Export** metrics that the Monitoring GUI shows.
+The `nBrokenConnections` counter shows many broken connections in the **Export** metrics that the Monitoring GUI shows.

 # Next steps